 |Sexual orientation, preferences and people they are intimate with.

 |Activity and participation in sports, games or gym membership.

 |Having confidence and self-belief and setting and achieving own goals.

 2. Choose one of the aspects.
 How may this aspect affect a person’s identity and self-esteem?

-Their religion may cause them to dress in certain ways (e.g. a burka etc.) or wear certain items of jewellery (e.g. a crucifix) which contributes to their unique identity.
+Their religion may cause them to dress in certain ways (e.g. a burka, hkippah etc.) or wear certain items of jewellery (e.g. a crucifix, star of David etc.), contributing to their unique identity.
 It can also affect what they eat or drink or the activities that they participate in.

 It is important that an individual is supported to maintain ties with their religious groups and that their beliefs are respected whilst they are receiving care.